samhuk/stealthy-scraper/README.md

 ## Why to use

-* If you are trying to scrape a website and puppeteer's `Page.goto` and `Browser.newPage` is being detected. stealthy-scraper has a `newBrowser` function as an alternative way to navigate to a new url which is more reliable.
+* puppeteer's `Page.goto` and `Browser.newPage` is being detected. stealthy-scraper has a `newBrowser` function as an alternative way to navigate to a new url which is more reliable.
 * If puppeteer's default word typing is being detected. stealthy-scraper has a `safeType` function that better mimicks human typing behavior.
 * When you want to more neatly centralize all of the puppeteer and puppeteer-extra dependencies into one package.